whackone/docs/src/as3/packages.md

 ## Default scope

-The language's default scope imports the top-level package, and it is the parent scope of the scope in each source file; therefore it is possible to override the name of top-level items, such as `Number`, `Array` and `parseInt`.
+The language's default scope imports the top-level package and `jet.ui.react.*`, and it is the parent scope of the scope in each source file; therefore it is possible to override the name of top-level items, such as `Number`, `Array` and `parseInt`.

 ## global